-Tips accepted in cash or by card
+Tips accepted in cash or by card.

-The second part includes an uphill walk and may be physically demanding.
+The Castle section may be physically demanding.

 You can recognize me with the red umbrella.
 I'll be at our meeting point 10 minutes before the start of the tour.
 This will help you and the group enjoy the tour more.
 At the beginning of the tour, I will give important organizational information.